xmtp/proto/PROTOCOL.md

 Message content is encoded using a content type framework represented by the [EncodedContent type](https://github.com/xmtp/proto/blob/main/proto/message_contents/xmtp_envelope.proto).
 Usage of the content type framework is governed by [XIP-5](https://github.com/xmtp/XIPs/blob/main/XIPs/xip-5-message-content-types.md).

 The bytes of the `EncodedContent` are wrapped in [SignedContent](https://github.com/xmtp/proto/blob/main/proto/message_contents/xmtp_envelope.proto), signed using the pre-key of the sender.
 The signature covers the bytes of the `EncodedContent` and the bytes of the [MessageHeaderV2](https://github.com/xmtp/proto/blob/main/proto/message_contents/xmtp_envelope.proto) to frustrate replay attacks. `SignedContent` is then encrypted using the key material from the invitation and wrapped in [Ciphertext](https://github.com/xmtp/proto/blob/main/proto/message_contents/ciphertext.proto).
 Finally [MessageV2](https://github.com/xmtp/proto/blob/main/proto/message_contents/xmtp_envelope.proto) combines the `Ciphertext` and the bytes of the message header.

+## V1

+Previous version of the protocol (further V1) had the following differences.
+The network support both version of the protocol in order to allow retrieving historic conversations correctly.
+V1 conversations can still receive new messages, if the parties initiated them before V2 protocol rollout.

+### Keys

+The protocol used a different format for keys and key bundles, see [PublicKeyBundle](https://github.com/xmtp/proto/blob/main/proto/message_contents/public_key.proto), although semantically there was very little difference.
+The old format had optional public key signatures, although this was never actually the case, the signatures were effectively required.

+### Introductions

+The protocol didn't use Invitations, instead it used introduction topics named `intro-<account address>`.
+When a sender wanted to initiate a conversation with a recipient, the client would send the first message to 3 different topics: the sender's intro topic, the recipient's intro topic and the shared conversation topic (see below).
+This allowed using the intro topics to reconstruct one's list of pre-existing conversations.

+### Messages

+Conversation topics were deterministically named `dm-<account address 1>-<account address 2>` with the two addresses sorted deterministically as well.
+Consequently there can only be one conversation between two accounts, all messages between these two accounts have to go to this one topic.
+This structure also allows only one to one conversations.
+V1 conversations do not have IDs or metadata.

+The messages were encrypted using a key derived from the pre-keys of the sender and recipient, a scheme that is identical to the one used for Invitations above.
+Consequently the sender and the recipient of a message are present in the header, outside of the encrypted payload, and visible to outside observers (i.e. nodes).